 1.1 Academic Freedom.
 All gifts must align with the university’s mission.
 Gifts and gift conditions will not be accepted that interfere with the university’s decision- making autonomy, including in admissions, appointments and promotions, the conduct of research, the construction and use of facilities, curriculum development, or financial aid; or that otherwise infringe a faculty member’s academic freedom in teaching, scholarship, research, or practice.

 1.2 Conflict of Interest.
-Gifts will not be accepted that the university determines could appear to be made for the primary purpose of personally benefiting the donor or could unduly influence or undermine the integrity of a university admission, employment, or purchasing decision.
+Gifts will not be accepted that the university determines could appear to be made for the primary purpose of personally benefiting the donor or could unduly influence or undermine the integrity of a university admission, financial aid, employment, business, or purchasing decision, or any other decision made in pursuit of the university’s mission.

 1.3 Undue Burden or Risk.
 Gifts will not be accepted that impose a disproportionate burden on the university with respect to financial, administrative, and other costs; or that are likely to have a significant negative impact on the university community that would frustrate the purpose of the gift.